In this article

-Misaligned teeth (malocclusion) is a common problem that can affect your smile and oral health.
+Misaligned teeth, or malocclusion, is a common problem that can affect your smile and oral health.
 Malocclusion includes a variety of problems, such as:

 When correctly aligned, the upper teeth should slightly overlap the lower teeth.
 Proper alignment allows for effective chewing through an even distribution of forces.
-However, around 75% of people have some degree of malocclusion.1
+However, approximately 75% of individuals exhibit some degree of malocclusion.1

 Misaligned teeth can cause various problems, including:2

 In some cases, it can even impact overall health, causing:

 The type and severity of malocclusion can vary significantly.
 Your dentist may recommend braces or other corrective devices for mild cases of malocclusion.
 For more severe misalignment, surgery may be necessary to realign the teeth.

 There are many contributing factors to dental misalignment.
 Here are the ten most common causes:

 The most common cause of misaligned teeth is a jaw that's too small compared to the size of the teeth.
 Even a slight mismatch can cause overcrowding of the teeth, which then become misaligned as they seek the path of least resistance when erupting.3